Hopac/Hopac/Docs/Programming.md

 machines.
 The primitives, such as channels, jobs (threads in CML) and alternatives (events in CML) inspired by Concurrent ML are primarily designed for concurrent programming involving separate threads of execution.
-For instance, the semantics of starting a thread in CML is that, indeed, a new independent thread of execution is started and it is then possible to communicate among threads using channels and events.
 For achieving speedups from parallelism, such independent threads of execution may not be essential.
 Sometimes it may be more efficient to avoid creating a new thread of execution for every individual job, while some jobs are still being executed in parallel.

 ### The Fibonacci Function and Optional Parallelism